Page last updated: 01 July 2026

 What happens if we're selected for a monitoring visit?

-We'll be in touch beforehand to discuss the scope and timing.
+The FMA will be in touch beforehand to discuss the scope and timing.
 Then we'll send a formal notice with at least 2 weeks' notice for interviews.
-Monitoring may take place at your premises or virtually and typically lasts 1-4 days.
+Monitoring may take place at your premises or virtually, and typically lasts 1-4 days.
 We expect you to be open, cooperative and have all relevant staff available to us.
 In turn, we'll be professional, communicate clearly and cause minimum disruption.

 What is thematic monitoring?

 Thematic monitoring is deep-dive review work to build understanding of a market segment or issue.
-We monitor a selection of entities covering a range of size, complexity, risk and products offered.
+As part of this we will monitor a selection of entities covering a range of size, complexity, risk and products offered.
 We publish findings and provide individual feedback to participating entities.

 What are the possible outcomes of monitoring?